Tsvetan Mihov moves into singles quarterfinals; Koch/Cox reach doubles quarters as well.

 Goffi grew up around tennis' elite, lingering around his father's Tournament Tough Tennis Academy to hear the wisdom of various internationally renowned coaches even before he officially embarked on his competitive tennis career at the age of 14.
 Seeing his father coach the likes of John and Patrick McEnroe, Peter Fleming and Mary Carillo, Goffi absorbed and now implements some of his father's strengths.

 "[My dad] is one of the best mental coaches in the world," Goffi said.
 "He knows how to motivate and how to put things in perspective.
 As a coach, when you walk on the court, the whole idea is to put things in perspective for the player, who feels like there's a massive magnifying glass on him."

 Goffi is married to the former Nancy Augustyniak, a former professional soccer player who spent time with the United States National Team in 2000 and 2001 after a standout career at Clemson.
-The couple has a daughter, Eliana, and is expecting another this summer.
+The couple has two daughters, Eliana and Clara.